Patient portrayal

 88 people took placebo

 In the first analysis, more than half of people who took CABOMETYX did not see their cancer get worse or spread.
-Meaning, a study goal known as median progression free survival (PFS)* was not yet reached.
+This means a study goal known as median progression free survival* was not yet reached.

-In the first and later analyses, people taking CABOMETYX reduced the risk of their cancer growing or spreading by 78% compared to placebo.
+In the FIRST ANALYSIS, people taking CABOMETYX reduced the risk of tumor growth or death by 78% vs placebo.

 In the later analysis